Image-Py/demoplugin/doc/menus/Report Demo.md

 **Image parameter**

-`img`：usage example `{img My_Photo = [4.8,4.8,0.9,0] # you photo here`，for img type, the default value must be provided, it is an brackets, inside four Numbers, respectively represents: length (cm), height (cm), white space ratio (0.9 represents 10% around), whether to stretch (0 represents holding ratio, 1 can be stretched), annotation is optional.
+`img`：usage example `{img My_Photo = [4.8,4.8,0.9,0] # you photo here`，for img type, the default value must be provided, it is an brackets, inside four numbers, respectively represents: length (cm), height (cm), white space ratio (0.9 represents 10% around), whether to stretch (0 represents holding ratio, 1 can be stretched), annotation is optional.

 **Table parameter**